WDI-SEA/react-development-course-materials/02-React State/10-section-recap2.md

 ### Best Practice 5

 - When you are working with components that have no need for state, use a functional component.

 <aside class="notes">

 **Talking Point:**

 - This style of component writing still allows you to receive props, but doesn't come with the bloat of state and life-cycle methods.

+- Remember to pass the props as an argument to the functional component.

 </aside>